-Money is essential in all organizations including the library for goals to be achieved.
-In order for these goals to be achieved, there is need for money to be managed in library and information centers.
-A basic knowledge of financial management in the library would put an icing on the cake for the smooth running of a library or an information center.
-This unit therefore exposes you to the basic tenets of finance which can be applied in any library or information center.
+Money is essential in all organisations including the library for goals to be achieved.
+In order for these goals to be achieved, there is a need for money to be managed in libraries and information centres.
+Basic knowledge of financial management in the library would put the icing on the cake for the smooth running of a library or an information centre.
+This unit, therefore, exposes you to the basic tenets of finance which can be applied in any library or information centre.